thu-ml/SRPO/README.md

-# Score-Regularized-Policy-Optimization
+# Score Regularized Policy Optimization through Diffusion Behavior
-Codes accompanying the paper "Score Regularized Policy Optimization through Diffusion Behavior"
+The code will be released this month.